Ntsekees/Nahaiwa/grammar/src/morphology/roles/other-roles.md

 │ ERG-NOM binary quantifierizer         │ ʎa     │
 │ NOM-ERG binary quantifierizer         │ ʎu     │
 │ Afterthought relativizer              │ ʎaı    │
+│ Echo-Resumptive                       │ θı     │
 └───────────────────────────────────────┴────────┘
 ```

-• The ERG-NOM and NOM-ERG conjunctionizers can only be applied to binary roots expressing a relation between two propositions, such as logical connective predicates like ⟪-áı⟫, "and".
+* The ERG-NOM and NOM-ERG conjunctionizers can only be applied to binary roots expressing a relation between two propositions, such as logical connective predicates like ⟪-áı⟫, "and".
 They convert the binary predicate into an afterthought, interposed conjunction, a conjunction placed between the two connectands it governs.
   In the case of the ERG-NOM version, the first connectand goes into the ERG slot and the second one in the NOM slot; with the NOM-ERG conjunctionizer, it's the other way around.
 The difference is insignificant if the binary relation is reflexive, i.e. reciprocal.
   The propositional versions take two propositions as their arguments; the eventive versions take as arguments events instantiating the propositions, i.e. the physical manifestation of these abstract propositions.
   When two noun phrases are conjoined with a conjunction, the two must bear the same noun case.
 When two verbs in the same clause are conjoined, the second one bears the Coordinative Role ⟪hu-⟫.